pschaeflein/vscode-spsd-schema/README.md

 # SPFx Schema extension

-Add snippets to the JSON schema for SharePoint site script actions and `gulp serve` configurations.
+Add snippets and descriptions to the JSON schema for SharePoint site script actions and `gulp serve` configurations.

 ## Features